|Funding for:||UK Students, EU Students, International Students|

-Several full-time three-year and four-year EPSRC PhD studentships in mathematics and statistics are available, commencing 1 October 2021.
-Studentships cover full-time fees, include a stipend (£15,285 per annum in 2020–2021), plus £1250 annual travel allowance.
+Several full-time three-year and four-year EPSRC PhD studentships in mathematics and statistics are available, commencing 1 October 2022.
+Studentships cover fees, include a stipend (£15,609 per annum in 2020–2021 for full-time study, plus £1250 annual travel allowance).
 Self-funded part-time PhD study is also available for some projects.

 General information about studying for a research degree with the Open University is available from the Research Degrees Prospectus:

-Applications are invited between 4 January 2021 and 5 March 2021.
-Completed application forms, together with a covering letter indicating your suitability and reasons for applying, should be sent to firstname.lastname@example.org.
-Application forms are available from http://www.open.ac.uk/postgraduate/research-degrees/how-to-apply/mphil-and-phd-application-process.
+The closing date for receipt of applications is 18 February 2022.
+Completed application forms, together with a covering letter indicating your suitability and reasons for applying, should be sent to email@example.com .
+Application forms are available from http://www.open.ac.uk/postgraduate/research-degrees/how-to-apply/mphil-and-phd-application-process .

 Type / Role: